raspberrypilearning/physical-computing-with-python/worksheet.md

-# Getting started with Physical Computing
+# Getting started with physical computing

 ## GPIO pins

 One powerful feature of the Raspberry Pi is the row of GPIO pins along the top edge of the board.
 GPIO stands for General-Purpose Input/Output.
 These pins are a physical interface between the Raspberry Pi and the outside world.
 At the simplest level, you can think of them as switches that you can turn on or off (input) or that the Pi can turn on or off (output).

-The GPIO pins are a way in which the Raspberry Pi can control and monitor the outside world by being connected to electronic circuits.
-The Pi is able to control LEDs, turning them on or off, or motors, or many other things.
-It is also able to detect whether a switch has been pressed, or temperature, or light.
+The GPIO pins allow the Raspberry Pi to control and monitor the outside world by being connected to electronic circuits.
+The Pi is able to control LEDs, turning them on or off, run motors, and many other things.
+It's also able to detect whether a switch has been pressed, the temperature, and light.
 We refer to this as physical computing.

-There are 40 pins on the Raspberry Pi (26 pins on early models), and the pins provide various different functions.
+There are 40 pins on the Raspberry Pi (26 pins on early models), and they provide various different functions.

-If you have a RasPIO pin label, it can help to identify what each pin is used for.
+If you have a RasPiO pin label, it can help to identify what each pin is used for.
 Make sure your pin label is placed with the keyring hole facing the USB ports, pointed outwards.

 ![](images/raspio-ports.jpg)

-If you don't have a pin label then this guide can help you to identify the pin numbers:
+If you don't have a pin label, then this guide can help you to identify the pin numbers:

 ![](images/pinout.png)